Hardwick Hall, County Durham: The Hamilton-Russell Family

 Gustavus Frederick Hamilton-Russell was the 7th Viscount Boyne.
 His father was Gustavus Hamilton 6th Viscount Boyne who owned Burwarton House in Shropshire.
 He married Emma Maria Russell, the daughter of Matthew Russell (outlined above) in 1828.
 They lived in London for many years and when Emma inherited Hardwick Hall in 1850 they did not move to the house but instead continued to lease it to tenants.

 The 7th Viscount Boyne died in 1872 and his son Gustavus Russell Hamilton-Russell (1830-1907) (8th Viscount Boyne) inherited the Hall but he also continued to rent it out.
 However, in about 1890 his son Gustavus William Hamilton Russell (who later became 9th Viscount Boyne) decided to live there.

 Gustavus William Hamilton Russell 9th Viscount Boyne (1864-1942) was born in 1864 in Ireland.
 He was educated at Eton and then went to Cambridge University.
 He managed the Hardwick Hall Estate from about 1885.
 In 1906 he married Margaret Selena Lascelles.
 Margaret Lascelles was the sister-in law of Princess Mary, daughter of King George V. Her brother Henry Lascelles was the 6th Earl of Harewood and had married Princess Mary in 1922.

 Gustavus and Margaret had six children – five sons and one daughter.
 Unfortunately three of their sons died in World War II.
 One of these, John Hamilton-Russell, was married shortly before he went to war, and a film of his wedding which was attended by his aunt Princess Mary is available on the British Pathé website.

-Use as a Maternity Home
+Use as a maternity home

 After the Second World War, Hardwick Hall was used as a maternity home until the early 1960s.

 Hardwick Hall was used during the Second World War as an evacuation maternity home during the bombing of nearby Sunderland.
+It was Grade II listed on 9 January 1968.